 Lightweight, fast, and durable, MSR’s Lightning Ascent snowshoes are versatile enough to be used on just about any type of terrain.
 The company’s PosiLock bindings firmly attach to most kinds of boots without restricting motion in any way.
 This is crucial for maintaining traction, particularly when moving up and down steep slopes.
 The Lightning Ascent’s easy to use features make them beginner friendly, yet they offer enough stability and support to please veteran snowshoers, too.
 Built to handle deep snow but just as agile in icy conditions, this is the absolute best snowshoe available at the moment.

 For those who need even more support in particularly snowy environments, MSR also offers modular flotation tails that can be added to the back of this model.
-These provide a bit more surface area for especially demanding hikes and also makes the snowshoes an excellent choice for winter backcountry adventures off the beaten path.
+These provide a bit more surface area for especially demanding hikes and also makes the snowshoes an excellent choice for winter backcountry adventures that take you well off the beaten path.

 The best for use on trails — TSL Symbioz Elite ($299)